 With the help of my in-depth instructions, you can learn how to create the most amazing Sacher Torte.
-The apricot jam filling and silky chocolate icing on this decadent two-layer chocolate sponge cake are both wonderful.
-It is customary to serve whipped cream with “Sacher Torte”, an iconic and well-known Austrian cake.
+The apricot jam filling and silky chocolate icing on this decadent two-layer chocolate sponge cake are both excellent.
+It is customary to serve whipped cream with “Sacher Torte,” an iconic and well-known Austrian cake.

 What is Sacher Cake (Sacher Torte History)

 Franz Sacher, an Austrian pastry chef, created the Sacher Torte in 1832.
-He made it for Prince von Metternich and he was amazed with this exquisite chocolate cake.
+He made it for Prince von Metternich, and he was amazed by this exquisite chocolate cake.
 Thus, Sacher Torte is just a combination of the surname of the creator Sacher and the German term for cake, Torte.

 According to the Sacher Hotel’s website, the renowned chocolate cake with apricot jam filling first appeared in Vienna in 1832.
 When Franz Sacher was requested to make an exceptionally delectable dessert for prominent guests, he was a 16-year-old apprentice at the palace of Prince Metternich.